Basis set generation and optimization in the NISQ era with Quiqbox.jl: Basis set design for the NISQ era

-Additionally, customizable basis set generation enables a better formulation of studying the electronic Hamiltonian as a computational task.
+Additionally, customizable basis set generation enables a better formulation to study the electronic Hamiltonian as a computational task.
 It has been shown that approximating the ground state of the electronic Hamiltonian with a fixed basis set in real space (and fixed particle number) is QMA-complete~\cite{ogorman_electronic_2021, bookatz2012qma}.
 This suggests that the way a basis set discretizes the real space can affect the hardness of the electronic structure problem.
 We can further incorporate this idea into basis set designs.
-Given an ensemble of electronic Hamiltonians with the same electron number, by designing customized basis sets, we shall generate instances of electronic structure problems classified by different computational complexities (see FIG.~\ref{fig:ElectronicStructure3}).
-Not only does this help study the complexity of electronic Hamiltonians, but it also provides another metric for benchmarking the capability of quantum simulation algorithms (or hybrid algorithms that rely on quantum resources too)~\cite{manin1980computable, feynman2018simulating, aspuru2005simulated, lanyon2010towards, cerezo2021variational, daley2022practical} against pure classical approaches.
+Given an ensemble of electronic Hamiltonians with the same number of electrons, by designing customized basis sets, we shall generate instances of electronic structure problems classified by different computational complexities (see FIG.~\ref{fig:ElectronicStructure3}).
+Not only does this help study the complexity of electronic Hamiltonians, but it also brings in computational complexity as another tool for benchmarking quantum simulation algorithms~\cite{manin1980computable, feynman2018simulating, aspuru2005simulated, lanyon2010towards, cerezo_variational_2021, daley2022practical} against purely classical methods in the context of electronic structure.